MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/combo-box.md

 ### Text submitted

 You can handle the [TextSubmitted](/uwp/api/Windows.UI.Xaml.Controls.ComboBox) event to work with the value entered by the user.
 In the event handler, you will typically validate that the value entered by the user is valid, then use the value in your app.
-Depending on the situation, you might also add the value to the combo box’s list of options for future use.
+Depending on the situation, you might also add the value to the combo box's list of options for future use.

 The TextSubmitted event occurs when these conditions are met: